ducksouplab/deploy-ducksoup/README.md

 This documentation showcases the deployment of an app made of three parts/profiles:

 - [DuckSoup](https://github.com/ducksouplab/ducksoup), a videoconferencing tool for online social experiments
-- a minimal experiment based on [oTree](https://otree.readthedocs.io/en/latest/) that uses DuckSoup
+- a minimal experiment based on [oTree](https://otree.readthedocs.io/en/latest/) that uses DuckSoup (and a service called *mastok* that manages users before arrival in the experiment)
 - a server monitoring tool based on Grafana and Prometheus

 Please note that DuckSoup has no dependency on oTree: DuckSoup is called client-side by the experiment and thus has no prerequesites regarding the technologies involved to develop the experiment server-side.
 This example experiment is only provided to illustrate the deployment of a full app.